stevleibelt/incubator/component/php/apache_server_status_parser/README.md

 This project aims to deliver an easy to use component to read the apache server status for a configured list of hosts and gain information about that.

-This component is relying on the [apache mod_status](https://httpd.apache.org/docs/2.2/mod/mod_status.html) and the undocumented query [notable](https://www.cyberciti.biz/faq/apache-server-status/) (?auto does not contain information about the pid).
+This component is relying on the [apache mod_status](https://httpd.apache.org/docs/2.2/mod/mod_status.html) and the undocumented query "[?notable](https://www.cyberciti.biz/faq/apache-server-status/)" ("?auto" does not contain information about the pid).

 # Project Goals